bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 69°
-- Partly Cloudy
+- Clear
-- 88% humidity
+- 89% humidity
-- 5 mph wind
+- 7 mph wind
-- 38% cloud cover
+- 29% cloud cover
 - 52 AQI 🟨
 - 0.02 inches of rain in the past 24 hours